shapkarin/shapkarin.me/public/api/articles/async-event-loop-web-workers.md

 ---
-title: Mastering Asynchronous JavaScript: Event Loop, Threads, and Web Workers
+title: "Asynchronous JavaScript.
+Event Loop, Threads, and Web Workers"
-description: Dive deep into asynchronous JavaScript, understand the event loop, how JavaScript handles concurrency, and leverage Web Workers for true parallelism in your web applications.
+description: "Dive deep into asynchronous JavaScript, understand the event loop, how JavaScript handles concurrency, and leverage Web Workers for true parallelism in your web applications."
 order: 14
 ---